neolink3891/NeoLogger/docs/neologger.md

 </p>

 ### 4 - Customising Logs display
-NeoLogger lets you customise the logs on your own style, you can do this by importing FontColour and FontStyle classes from neologger.core package.
+NeoLogger allows you to customize logs to match your style.
+Import the FontColour and FontStyle classes from the neologger.core package

 ```
 from neologger.core import FontColour, FontStyle
 ```

-NeoLogger provides two methods to customise logs.
+NeoLogger provides two methods for customization:

-The first method allow you to set the text colour for each of the sections of the log (date, file name, function name, message).

 * Setting up Font Colour with _set_log_font_colour_